ujjawalsidhpura/MaintenancePro/README.md

 This repo is the Front-end app repo.

-Back-end is supplied by `https://github.com/ujjawalsidhpura/MaintenancePro-API` that is deployed on `Heroku`.
+Back-end is supplied by https://github.com/ujjawalsidhpura/MaintenancePro-API that is deployed on Heroku.
 API repo supply with endpoints that maintenancePro will use to communicate/update database.Test Production version of this app is deployed on Netlify via CircleCI continuous integration method.

 ### Testing